forgerock-training-courses

 • Test AM cluster failover scenarios

-• (Optional) Modify the cluster to use client-based sessions
+• (Optional) Modify the cluster to use client-side sessions

 Lesson 4: Deploying the Identity Platform to the Cloud